-All applicants for Pre-K must be four years of age by July 31.
+All applicants for Pre-K must be four years of age by August 31.
 Applicants for Kindergarten are required to be five years of age by August 31.
-We hold very tightly to these requirements and even recommend that applicants with birthdates in any of the summer months consider waiting until the following year.
+We hold very tightly to these requirements and even recommend that applicants with birth dates in any of the summer months consider waiting until the following year.

 No; a Kindergarten Readiness Assessment is required for all students interested in attending our Kindergarten program.
 These assessments for our Pre-K students take place during the school day in February and March and help the Veritas administration and parents determine an appropriate fit for the student.
 Pre-K students who are not yet ready for Kindergarten may have an option of repeating the Pre-K program.